 Usage of CAPE Ratio

-This financial ratio uses to assess whether a stock is overvalued or undervalued over a while.
-The share price is divided by the company’s earnings per share for calculation of the Price Earnings ratio.
+This financial ratio is used to assess whether a stock is overvalued or undervalued over a while.
+The share price is divided by the company’s earnings per share to calculate the Price Earnings ratio.
 EPS or Earnings per share is calculated by dividing the Annual Net Income by the total number of outstanding shares.
-The only difference between the P/E ratio and CAPE ratio is that the P/E ratio is for a particular point of time.
+The only difference between the P/E ratio and CAPE ratio is that the P/E ratio is for a particular point in time.
 In contrast, the calculation for the CAPE Ratio happens for ten years.

 Investors use this ratio to ascertain if the pricing of the stock is correct or not.
 It also shows that investors are willing to take risks and invest to receive one unit of its earnings.
 Cyclical adjustment of the earnings shows the effect of business cycles and ups and downs.
-Also, it takes into account the impact of inflation, deflation, and even stricter situations like depression on the earnings of business over the last ten years.
+Also, it considers the impact of inflation, deflation, and even stricter situations like depression on the earnings of businesses over the last ten years.
 Thus, it helps to give a broader picture of a company’s sustainability of profits and earnings over so many years.

 Importance and Interpretation

 CAPE ratio provides a broader picture than the P/E ratio since one year is too short to judge the real earning potential of any business.
 Also, business conditions can be volatile in a particular year12.
-It will present an incomplete picture to the investors, which might result in ill-informed investments.
+It will present an incomplete picture to the investors, resulting in ill-informed investments.